FindMySchool LogoFindMySchool

 Nidderdale High School is a state funded school, there are no tuition fees.

-The underlying indicators are mixed, which is typical for schools in this band.
-Attainment 8 is 41.5, and Progress 8 is -0.15, which indicates progress below the England average from students’ starting points.
-The average EBacc APS is 3.45, and 11.4% of pupils achieved grades 5 or above across EBacc subjects.
+The underlying indicators are mixed.
+Attainment 8 is 41.8, and Progress 8 is -0.15, which indicates progress below the England average from students' starting points.
+The average EBacc APS is 3.6, 11.1% of pupils achieved grades 9-5 across EBacc subjects, and 19.4% achieved grades 9-4.

 For parents comparing options locally, the most useful approach is to place these figures next to nearby schools rather than reading them in isolation.
 The FindMySchool Local Hub pages and Comparison Tool are designed for exactly that kind of side by side view, particularly when family decisions include transport time and friendship networks as well as exam outcomes.